 A formal student complaint is a written and signed complaint; initiated by a student or a family member on behalf of a student (and confirmed by the student), that is a non-trivial, non-routine complaint, either academic or non-academic, the resolution of which rises to the level of a President's Cabinet member.
 Formal student complaints and their resolution are logged and regularly reviewed by the Cabinet.
 Petitions for waiver of College regulations, College disciplinary actions and grade appeals are not formal student complaints.
-Complaints related to discrimination, harassment, sexual misconduct and retaliation are handled through the process outlined in the section of this handbook labeled "Discrimination, Harassment, Sexual Misconduct and Retaliation."
+Complaints related to sexual misconduct, discrimination, harassment, and retaliation are handled through our "Title IX and Sexual Misconduct Policy" as outlined above.
+Reports can be made at titleixreport.northcentralcollege.edu.